Skip to main content

 Export to a Unity Catalog metric view

-When a dashboard local metric view is ready for broader use, you can export it to Unity Catalog as a governed metric view.
-Exporting makes the metric view available to other dashboards, Genie spaces, and tools that support Unity Catalog metric views.
+When a local metric view is ready for broader use, you can export it to Unity Catalog to make it a global metric view, accessible by all downstream tools.
+Exporting makes the metric view available to other dashboards, Genie Spaces, and tools that support Unity Catalog metric views.

-To export a dashboard local metric view to Unity Catalog:
+To export a local metric view to Unity Catalog:

 3. (Optional) Edit the metric view name.